intro

 Requirements

-The dean, department head, director, or other hiring official is responsible for selecting the committee members, designating the chairperson, and ensuring inclusion of diverse members.
+The dean, department head, director, or other hiring official is responsible for selecting the committee members, designating the chairperson, and ensuring a balanced representation.

 Primarily, the search committee’s role is to evaluate applicant materials and their experience, recommending the best candidates for a vacant position.
 In order to do this effectively, each committee member must have a working knowledge of the position that must be filled and expertise to assess specific skills of the applicants.